-Consult a pediatrician, school counselor, or psychologist about concerns or delays in development.
+Consult a pediatrician, school counselor, professional counselor, clinical social worker, or psychologist about concerns or delays in development.

 Don't hesitate to request a screening or evaluation.

 If under age 3, the child may be eligible for free BabyNet services.
-Anyone can make a referral or request BabyNet by calling 866-512-8881 or by going online to https://msp.scdhhs.gov/babynet.
+Anyone can make a referral or request BabyNet by calling 866-512-8881 or by going online to babynet.scdhhs.gov.

 The SC Department of Disabilities and Special Needs assists individuals and families with special needs.
-Call 803-898-9600 or go online to https://ddsn.sc.gov.
+Call 803-898-9600 or go online to ddsn.sc.gov.